gamma62/eda/README.md

  features and heavy-weight tools in the background to help everyday work in program development.

-Mostly for C, shell scripts, Perl or any similar structured language, C++, Tcl, Python.
+Mostly for C, shell scripts, Perl or any similar structured language, C++, XML, Python.

  * line based selection handling, cp, mv, rm and over
  * text line filter (7 levels) by regex patterns and manually